Capital asset pricing model: Risk and diversification

-The risk of a portfolio comprises systematic risk, also known as undiversifiable risk, and unsystematic risk which is also known as idiosyncratic risk or diversifiable risk.
-Systematic risk refers to the risk common to all securities—i.e. market risk.
+The risk of a portfolio comprises systematic risk, also known as undiversifiable risk, and unsystematic risk, which is also known as idiosyncratic risk or diversifiable risk.
+Systematic risk refers to the risk common to all securities—i.e., market risk.
 Unsystematic risk is the risk associated with individual assets.

-Unsystematic risk can be diversified away to smaller levels by including a greater number of assets in the portfolio (specific risks "average out").
+Unsystematic risk can be diversified away to smaller levels by including a greater number of assets in the portfolio as specific risks "average out".
 The same is not possible for systematic risk within one market.
 Depending on the market, a portfolio of approximately 30–40 securities in developed markets such as the UK or US will render the portfolio sufficiently diversified such that risk exposure is limited to systematic risk only.
 This number may vary depending on the way securities are weighted in a portfolio which alters the overall risk contribution of each security.
 For example, market cap weighting means that securities of companies with larger market capitalization will take up a larger portion of the portfolio, making it effectively less diversified.
-In developing markets a larger number of securities is required for diversification, due to the higher asset volatilities.
+In developing markets, a larger number of securities is required for diversification due to higher asset volatilities.

 A rational investor should not take on any diversifiable risk, as only non-diversifiable risks are rewarded within the scope of this model.
-Therefore, the required return on an asset, that is, the return that compensates for risk taken, must be linked to its riskiness in a portfolio context—i.e. its contribution to overall portfolio riskiness—as opposed to its "stand alone risk".
-In the CAPM context, portfolio risk is represented by higher variance i.e. less predictability.
+Therefore, the required return on an asset must be linked to its contribution to overall portfolio riskiness as opposed to its "stand alone risk".
+In the CAPM context, portfolio risk is represented by higher variance—i.e., less predictability.
 In other words, the beta of the portfolio is the defining factor in rewarding the systematic exposure taken by an investor.

 Efficient frontier

-The (Markowitz) efficient frontier.
-CAL stands for the capital allocation line.

 The CAPM assumes that the risk-return profile of a portfolio can be optimized—an optimal portfolio displays the lowest possible level of risk for its level of return.

-Additionally, since each additional asset introduced into a portfolio further diversifies the portfolio, the optimal portfolio must comprise every asset, (assuming no trading costs) with each asset value-weighted to achieve the above (assuming that any asset is infinitely divisible).
+Additionally, since each additional asset introduced into a portfolio further diversifies the portfolio, the optimal portfolio must comprise every asset with each asset value-weighted to achieve efficiency.
+This assumes no trading costs and that any asset is infinitely divisible.
 All such optimal portfolios, i.e., one for each level of return, comprise the efficient frontier.
 Because the unsystematic risk is diversifiable, the total risk of a portfolio can be viewed as beta.